healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

 ## Notifications

 I used [Pushover](https://pushover.net/) to send notifications to my iPhone.
-The [API](https://pushover.net/api)/docs and [community libraries](https://support.pushover.net/i44-example-code-and-pushover-libraries) are delightful, and there's a one month free trial (no credit required, etc).
+The [API](https://pushover.net/api)/docs and [community libraries](https://support.pushover.net/i44-example-code-and-pushover-libraries) are delightful, and there's a one month free trial (no credit card required, etc).
 I had heard of programmers using Pushover as part of different home automation projects and was keen to try it out.

 Here's how I send a message and an image from `server.py`: